saldatkin/saldatkin/README.md

 - **[English For Kids(in progress)](https://github.com/saldatkin/english-for-kids)**
 Frontend application for kids who are learning English.
 Shows english words(and translations) using captions, pictures, and sounds.
 Written in JavaScript.
 - **[Simple route maker]()**
-Application to draw geographical route from specified point to any of Vilnius city's attraction from the drop-down list (currently 4 items).
+Application to draw geographical route from specified point to one of Vilnius city's attraction from the drop-down list (currently 4 items).
 Written with the help of **[Leaflet JavaScript Library](https://leafletjs.com/)**.